 - Offers for internships in all industries may not be extended before 5 p.m.
 EST on Friday, January 14, 2022.

 - Recruiters must advise the CMC of plans to hold off-campus first-round interviews to avoid significant recruiting conflicts.
 This notice must include the number of candidates seen and the duration of interviews.

 - Students may not be invited to or be asked to commit to second-round interviews before first-round interviews are complete.

 - Second-round interviews are scheduled directly between the candidate and the company.

 - If candidates are required to travel to other cities to interview, your organization’s policy on travel reimbursement should be clearly outlined in advance.

 - Recruiters may not hold second-round interviews on the same day as first-round interviews.

-- Students should not be expected to interview outside of the New York area on class days (Monday through Thursday).
+- Students should not be expected to interview outside the New York tri-state area on class days (Monday through Thursday).

 - Companies choosing to interview students on Friday evenings or Saturdays must be prepared to accommodate students who request an alternate day for religious reasons.

 - Companies should update candidates of their status within two weeks of interviews taking place.